Zamiell/stardew-valley/Min-Max_Guide.md

   * This is because Catfish sell for 200g.
 They are difficult to catch with low fishing skill, but still possible with some luck.
 * Rain will occur randomly on different days, depending on the RNG seed of your particular save file.
 * Thus, if the guide says to fish at the mountain lake, and it happens to be raining for you, then go to the forest river instead.
+* Furthermore, if the guide says to mine, and it happens to be raining for you, then you should disregard mining and go to fish at the forest river.
+(Because the money from Catfish is really good.)

 ### Luck Modifications